1. Influence on supply chain

 Fact 3.
 Availability

 In the most cities, more than 50% of listed toilet papers have been available (*4).
-Especially, Brazilian cities have kept almost 100% availability over the time.
+Especially, São Paulo had kept almost 100% availability until mid-May before the pandemic spread in the country.

-On the other hand, numbers with Indian cities of Mumbai and Delhi have been totally different from the others.
-Availability in Mumbai have been less than 20%, and even zero or single digit on some days.
-It had improved shortly after April 16, but has been flat around 10% or slightly decreasing.
-Availability in Delhi has been better than Mumbai and kept improving, but it’s still lower than the other cities.
+On the other hand, numbers with Delhi have been totally different from the others.
+Availability in Delhi was around 20% in April.
+It improved shortly after April 16, but had moved around 60% and been still lower than the other cities.

 Fact 4.
 Delivery and Price of Toilet Paper